Danske Bank's compensation to overcharged customers faces delays

-COPENHAGEN, June 30 (Reuters) - Danske Bank's (DANSKE.CO) process of compensating clients, from which the lender has wrongly collected debt, is expected to extend into 2022, the bank said on Wednesday after discovering additional customers potentially eligible for compensation.
+COPENHAGEN (Reuters) - Danske Bank’s process of compensating clients, from which the lender has wrongly collected debt, is expected to extend into 2022, the bank said on Wednesday after discovering additional customers potentially eligible for compensation.

 “The issues arising from data errors in the bank’s debt collection systems are of such magnitude and complexity that the work to correct the errors and to give our debt collection customers a final clarification will extend into 2022,” Danske said in a statement.